dehora/nakadi-java/README.md

 - To provide a complete reference implementation of the Nakadi API for producers and consumers, that can be used as is, or as the engine for higher level abstractions.

 - Minimise dependencies.
-The project doesn't force a dependency on frameworks or libraries.
+The client doesn't force a dependency on frameworks or libraries.
 The sole dependency is on the SLFJ4 API.

 - To pay attention to production level HTTP handling.
-Runtime behaviour, error handling, logging and instrumentation matter as much as functionality.
+Runtime behaviour, error handling, logging,  instrumentation and consumer stream handling are given the same importance as functionality.

 A number of existing clients already exist and are in use.
 Nakadi-java is not meant to compete with or replace them.
-But the existing JVM clients, looked at as a whole provide focused but partial implementations or have larger dependencies.
+The existing JVM clients looked at as a whole provide focused but partial implementations, with larger dependencies, whereas the aim of nakadi-java is to provide a full client with a reduced dependency footprint.

 ## Requirements